Leading Plastic Tubing Manufacturers

 Poly Tubing

-Low-density polyethylene can make flexible plastic tubing, while high-density polyethylene is used to create tubing that is stronger, more rigid, and more impact-resistant.
+Low-density polyethylene produces flexible plastic tubing, whereas high-density polyethylene is used to create tubing that is stronger, more rigid, and more impact-resistant.

 Nylon Tubing